tldr-pages/tldr/pages/linux/bootc-switch.md

 > Target a new container image reference to boot.
 > More information: <https://containers.github.io/bootc/man/bootc-switch.html>.

-- Change OS base to a new container image from a registry:
+- Change the OS base to a new container image from a registry:

 `sudo bootc switch {{image}}`